strohne/volker/README.md

 questions.
 The labels come directly from your questionnaire.

-*Please note:* The values `-9` and `[NA] nicht beantwortet` are automatically recoded to missing values within all plot, tab, effects, and report functions.
+*Please note:* The values `-9` and `[NA] nicht beantwortet` are automatically recoded to missing values within all plot, tab, effect, and report functions.
 See the negatives-Parameter and the clean-parameter how to disable automatic residual removal.